aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Parameter
      - Description

-   * - Update fit configuration
-     - Run the ``Fit Configuration`` plugin to allow the fitting parameters to be updated.

-       The ``Width factor`` should be set to allow very wide (out-of-focus) spots (e.g. 5) and the ``Signal strength`` should allow poor spots (e.g. 5).

    * - nm per slice
      - The z-slice step size used when acquiring the calibration image.

-   * - Radius
-     - The square radius around each marked point to use for analysis.
-Any spot pairs within 2 x radius will be eliminated from analysis to prevent overlapping PSFs.

    * - Amplitude fraction
      - The fraction of the peak amplitude to use to mark the in-focus spot.